TAUPE OF THE MORNING: the new neutral on the block

-What’s the best white trim colour with Taupe of the Morning?
+What’s the best white trim color with Taupe of the Morning?

 Taupe of the Morning will be a bit finicky about its white paint partners and won’t want an OVERLY WARM white.
 The warmest I would humour is Sherwin Williams Greek Villa or Benjamin Moore White Dove.
 However, if starting from scratch, I prefer Sherwin Williams Pure White or Benjamin Moore Chantilly Lace.

-Is Taupe of the Morning a good exterior paint colour?
+Is Taupe of the Morning a good exterior paint color?

 Having an LRV of 65, Taupe of the Morning will wash out quite a bit if the front of your home gets a good hit of sunlight.
 However, if you have clean white trim and filtered or muted light, it can be a soft and pretty choice.
 Its particular blend is also a great partner to many exterior stone facades.

-Is Taupe of the Morning a good paint colour for kitchen cabinets?
+Is Taupe of the Morning a good paint color for kitchen cabinets?

 Taupe of the Morning could be GORGEOUS on kitchen cabinets, as long as its taupe undertones suit your countertop and surrounding finishes.
-Also, keep in mind that painting your cabinets a colour this depth will really limit your wall colour choices as you’ll want approx. 20+ LRV points between cabinets and walls for a modest contrast.
+Also, keep in mind that painting your cabinets a color this depth will really limit your wall color choices as you’ll want approx. 20+ LRV points between cabinets and walls for a modest contrast.

-Taupe of the Morning vs other popular paint colours
+Taupe of the Morning vs other popular paint colors

-Comparison is the KEY to choosing the best paint colour for your home.
-Don’t be afraid to explore other colours to see how undertones, temperatures and LRVs shift…
+Comparison is the KEY to choosing the best paint color for your home.
+Don’t be afraid to explore other colors to see how undertones, temperatures and LRVs shift…

 TAUPE OF THE MORNING vs SHERWIN WILLIAMS AGREEABLE GRAY